capellagonzalezdiego/MachineLearningProjects/README.md

     -MLPipelineXGBoostGrid.py:    improved version of MLPipeline.py, as it includes a GridSearchCV that finds the best hyperparameters from a previously selected group for an XGBoost model.

+    -ML_XGBoostLoop.py:    this code creates a loop to find the best learning rate for an XGBoost model, using MAE as evaluation metric.

 --> Libraries used: